eroc123/notes/Geography A level/Coasts/L2 Coastal processes and landforms/Erosional processes and landforms/Key coast terms.md

 **Isostatic change - a local rise or fall in land levels**

 **Eustatic change - a change in sea levels globally**

+**Discordant - a type of coastline where bands of rock are perpendicular to the sea**

+**Concordant - a type of coastline where bands of rock are parallel to the sea**